SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation

 \section{Conclusion}

-In this paper, we have explored the importance of instance locations for 3D scene segmentation and design a weakly supervised point cloud segmentation task for full exploitation.
+In this paper, we have exploited the importance of instance locations for 3D scene segmentation and designed a weakly-supervised point cloud segmentation task for full exploitation.
 More specifically, we click on one point per instance to indicate its location and extend these location annotations into segments as seg-level labels by over-segmentation.
-We further design a segment grouping network (SegGroup) to generate pseudo point-level labels by grouping seg-level annotated segments into instances hierarchically, so that existing strong-supervised methods can directly consume the pseudo labels for training.
-Experimental results on both instance and semantic segmentation show that SegGroup effectively generates high-quality pseudo point-level labels from the locations of instances given the seg-level labels, which well balances the annotation cost and segmentation accuracy.
+We further design a segment grouping network (SegGroup) to generate point-level pseudo labels by grouping seg-level annotated segments into instances hierarchically, so that existing strong-supervised methods can directly consume the pseudo labels for training.
+Experimental results on both instance and semantic segmentation show that SegGroup effectively generates high-quality point-level pseudo labels from the locations of instances given the seg-level labels, which well balances the annotation cost and segmentation accuracy.